lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Bi: Bidirectional, a rule entry that applies to headers of packets travelling in both directions (Up and Dw).

-* Bitmap: a field of bits in an acknowledgment message that tells the sender which SCHC fragments of a window were correctly received.
+* Bitmap: a field of bits in an acknowledgment message that tells the sender which SCHC Fragments of a window were correctly received.

 * C: Checked bit.
 Used in an acknowledgment (SCHC ACK) header to determine if the MIC locally computed by the receiver